What’s an Additional Interest vs. an Additional Insured?

-Depending on the specifics of your insurance, you may be able to add Additional Insureds to the following kinds of policies:
+Depending on the specifics of your insurance, you may be able to add Additional Insureds to general liability insurance or professional liability insurance.

 Why would you add someone else to your policy?

-If you have general liability insurance, it can provide coverage for client and other third-party claims of bodily injury, personal injury, property damage, and advertising injury.
+If you have general liability insurance, it can provide coverage for a clients’ or other third party’s claims of bodily injury, personal injury, property damage, and advertising injury.

 To share this coverage, you’ll always need to add (or be added as) an Additional Insured, not an Additional Interest.

 Let’s take a closer look at how this works:

 If you’re a landscaper who hired a contractor to remodel a client’s porch, they could accidentally leave out their tools, which the client trips over and becomes injured.
 If you’ve asked to be added to their general liability insurance policy, you won’t have to rely on your own business insurance alone to cover the legal defense and damages in the event you are named in a lawsuit against the remodeler.

 When you contractually require subcontractors to add you to their insurance policies, you lower the chance that you’ll be 100% responsible for the payments related to a claim that stems from the work they’re doing for you.

 This is one good reason to ask your subcontractors to carry insurance: it lowers the risk that you’ll end up completely financially responsible for an error they make.